aimansae/my-chalet/README.md

 Open Code Institute [Template](https://github.com/Code-Institute-Org/gitpod-full-template)

 - Click on 'Create new Repository'
-- Choose adeguate name
+- Choose aqeguate name
 - Add a description (optional)
 - Make sure the repository is Public
 - Click on 'Create Repository from this template'
-- Once the page is loaed click on Gitpod to run the workspace
+- Once the page is loaded click on 'Gitpod' to run the workspace
 </details>

 ## Deployment